Leading Primary Mathematics - NPQLM

 • Inspire leaders who can harness the power of rich learning environments for their children and young people no matter the current circumstances

-• Develop the skills, confidence and knowledge to implement a detailed and coherent mathematics curriculum successfully through a supported implementation project.
+For teachers who wish to develop the skills, confidence and knowledge to implement a detailed and coherent mathematics curriculum successfully through a supported implementation project.

 • 12 months followed by an 8 day open book summative assessment case study task.

-• Venue: Balcarras School, Cheltenham.
+Venue: Balcarras School, Cheltenham.

 12 month programme comprising: